 The Wharton School at The University of Pennsylvania

 The Wharton School at The University of Pennsylvania was established in 1981 by American entrepreneur and industrialist Joseph Wharton as the world’s first collegiate school of Business.
-The Wharton School maintains a long tradition of educating visionary business leaders and has become the most comprehensive source of business knowledge in the world — with over 240 faculty members, 98,000 alumni, 5,000 students across 10 academic departments, 20 research centers, and more than 9,000 executive education participants annually.
+The Wharton School maintains a long tradition of educating visionary business leaders and has become the most comprehensive source of business knowledge in the world — with over 240 faculty members, 98,000 alumni, 5,000 students across 10 academic departments, 20 research centres, and more than 9,000 executive education participants annually.

 Eligibility for King's students